simbaaws88/Hosting-an-HTML-Website-on-an-EC2-Instance/README.md

 ### Steps

 1. **Update Packages**: The script begins by updating all packages on the EC2 instance to ensure they are up-to-date.
-2. **Install Apache and AWS CLI**: The script installs the Apache web server (`httpd`) and the AWS CLI.
+2. **Install Apache and Git**: The script installs the Apache web server (`httpd`) and Git, which is necessary for cloning repositories.
-3. **Download Website Files**: The script downloads the `mole.zip` file containing the website files from the specified S3 bucket.
+3. **Clone the GitHub Repository**: The script clones the specified GitHub repository containing the website files.
-4. **Extract and Deploy**: The script extracts the files from `mole.zip` and copies them to the appropriate directory.
+4. **Extract and Deploy**: The script extracts the `techmax.zip` file and moves the extracted files to the appropriate directory for the Apache server to serve.
 5. **Start Apache Server**: The script enables the Apache service to start on boot and starts the service.

 ### Result

-The website is successfully hosted on the EC2 instance using files from the S3 bucket.
+The website is successfully hosted on the EC2 instance using files from the GitHub repository.
+The Apache server is configured to serve the website, making it accessible to users.

 ## Conclusion

-This task successfully demonstrates how to automate the deployment of a website on an AWS EC2 instance using a bash script.
-The script handles the entire process, from downloading the files from S3 to configuring the web server and hosting the website.
+This task successfully demonstrates how to automate the deployment of a website on an AWS EC2 instance using a bash script and a GitHub repository.
+The script efficiently handles the entire process, from setting up the environment to configuring the web server and hosting the website.

----